'Sweet kid' Haami Hanara found guilty of murder at age 14

 Hanara had then given evidence that he did not know how Donner was stabbed.

-In his closing address, Forster, had referred the jury to a 33 second period on CCTV footage that had been presented as evidence.
+In his closing address, Forster, had referred the jury to a 33-second period on CCTV footage that had been presented as evidence.

 Donner disappeared from the CCTV camera view, followed by Hanara who was holding a knife, then four other youths.